-*Dancers ages 8-12 cast in Mr.Noel and/or guest pull out are required to take 3 ballet classes weekly.
+*Dancers ages 8-12 cast in guest choreography are required to take 3 ballet classes weekly.

-All dancers are encouraged to take supplementary classes, which include tap, acro, aerial arts, pointe, flexibility/tricks, and hip-hop.
+All dancers are encouraged to take supplementary classes, which include tap, acro, aerial arts, pointe/pre-pointe, flexibility/tricks, and hip-hop.

 All dancers are eligible to dance in productions, lines, pullouts, solos, duets, and trios.

 Placements for Mandatory Group Dances